As a church based in the local community, we love to bring benefit to the people who live in our Borough.

 - Visited a nearby sheltered accommodation for the elderly

-- Hosted a temporary classroom block while a local primary school was being extensively redeveloped
+- Hosted a temporary classroom block on part of our site while a local primary school was being extensively redeveloped